jsfuentes/Code-Cheatsheet/aws.md

 Make sure your server is running on port 80 and go wild

 ## Shitty Elastic Beanstalk
+Elastic Beanstalk is a fancy wrapper for EC2 instance with like load-balancing and shit

 ## Installing

 brew installing eb cli was ez
 make amazon account